The Banking of the Future

 The data-driven opportunities of Open Banking and Open Finance are only partially exploited by a pure multibanking approach.
 Additional potential can be realised when it comes to the intelligent use of data.
 For this purpose, Contovista has developed the Personal Finance Manager (PFM) – an intelligent financial cockpit for retail customers that offers institutions even more advantages.
 It also gives customers access to a digital financial assistant.

-Other features include a subscription overview, which helps identify regular payments such as media subscriptions.
-Savings targets, product recommendations and an optional Carbon Footprint Manager complement the range of services.
-In summer 2023, the PFM will also be enhanced with an intelligent tax deduction feature: tax-relevant outgoing and incoming payments will be automatically categorised to help customers with tax reconciliation.
+Further features include a subscription overview, which helps identify regular payment items, such as media subscriptions.
+Savings targets, product recommendations, as well as an optional carbon footprint manager complete the range of services.
+Moreover, PFM offers an intelligent tax deduction function: tax-relevant outgoing and incoming payments will be automatically categorised to help customers with tax reconciliation.
 This approach is in line with Contovista’s motto: Understand.
+Coach.
+Enable.
+Multibanking is all about ensuring customers reap the benefits.
+Understand.
 Coach.
 Enable.
 Multibanking is all about ensuring customers reap the benefits.

 5. Open Finance and the Future of Banking